elix-tech/kmol/README.md

 kmol predict data/configs/model/tox21.json
 ```

+A list of all available commands is available in the documentation.

 ## Federated Learning Examples

 Similar to local training, a JSON configuration is needed to specify the training options.

 In addition, a configuration file is needed for the server and each individual client to establish proper communication.
-A detailed documentation on how to configure the server and clients can be found under section 3.5.1 and 3.5.2 of `docs/documentation.*.pdf` respectively.
+A detailed documentation on how to configure the server and clients can be found under section 3.5.1 and 3.5.2 of `docs/documentation.pdf` respectively.
 Sample configurations can be found under `data/configs/mila/`.

 ### Starting the server